American Revolutionary War: Break with the British Crown

-Over the course of the 18th century, the elected lower houses in the colonial legislatures gradually wrested power from their royal governors.
-Dominated by smaller landowners and merchants, these assemblies now established ad-hoc provincial legislatures, variously called congresses, conventions, and conferences, effectively replacing royal control.
+Throughout the 18th century, the elected lower houses in the colonial legislatures gradually wrested power from their governors.
+Dominated by smaller landowners and merchants, these assemblies now established ad-hoc provincial legislatures, effectively replacing royal control.
 With the exception of Georgia, twelve colonies sent representatives to the First Continental Congress to agree on a unified response to the crisis.
-Many of the delegates feared that an all-out boycott would result in war and sent a Petition to the King calling for the repeal of the Intolerable Acts.
-However, after some debate, on September 17, 1774, Congress endorsed the Massachusetts Suffolk Resolves and on October 20 passed the Continental Association; based on a draft prepared by the First Virginia Convention in August, this instituted economic sanctions against Britain.
+Many of the delegates feared that a boycott would result in war and sent a Petition to the King calling for the repeal of the Intolerable Acts.
+After some debate, on September 17, 1774, Congress endorsed the Massachusetts Suffolk Resolves and on October 20 passed the Continental Association, which instituted economic sanctions and a boycott of goods against Britain.

 While denying its authority over internal American affairs, a faction led by James Duane and future Loyalist Joseph Galloway insisted Congress recognize Parliament's right to regulate colonial trade.
-Expecting concessions by the North administration, Congress authorized the extralegal committees and conventions of the colonial legislatures to enforce the boycott; this succeeded in reducing British imports by 97% from 1774 to 1775.
-However, on February 9 Parliament declared Massachusetts to be in a state of rebellion and instituted a blockade of the colony.
+Expecting concessions by the North administration, Congress authorized the colonial legislatures to enforce the boycott; this succeeded in reducing British imports by 97% from 1774 to 1775.
+However, on February 9 Parliament declared Massachusetts to be in rebellion and instituted a blockade of the colony.
 In July, the Restraining Acts limited colonial trade with the British West Indies and Britain and barred New England ships from the Newfoundland cod fisheries.
-The increase in tension led to a scramble for control of militia stores, which each Assembly was legally obliged to maintain for defense.
-On April 19, a British attempt to secure the Concord arsenal culminated in the Battles of Lexington and Concord which began the war.
+The tension led to a scramble for control of militia stores, which each assembly was legally obliged to maintain for defense.
+On April 19, a British attempt to secure the Concord arsenal culminated in the Battles of Lexington and Concord, which began the Revolutionary War.